Dierk/WebEngineering/docs/lecture-2/README-2-CSS.md

         +-----------------------------------------------+

 - Can you make it so that it fills the full browser page?
 - Can you make it so that the proportions remain when the browser resizes?
+- Can you do it with css grid layout?